 where $\tilde{L}$ is the $AdS$ curvature scale, and $y'=\partial_{r}y$.
 The holographic entanglement entropy is given by

-in which $\delta$ is a $UV$ cut-off, and $r_{m}$ is turning point of minimal surface which is defined such that $r_{m}=r(x=0)$ and $y'(r_{m})=\infty$.
+in which $\delta$ is a $UV$ cut-off. $ r_ {m} $ is the turning point of the minimal surface defined in such a way that $r_{m}=r(x=0)$ and $y'(r_{m})=\infty$.
 Note that the entropy functional \eqref{S-E} does not depend explicitly on $y$, so there is a conserved quantity

-Using this we can rewrite $S_{EE}$ and width of the strip $l$ as functions of turning point $r_{m}$,
+Using this, we can rewrite $S_{EE}$ and width of the strip $\ell$ as functions of turning point $r_{m}$,

 in which $I$ is